 - Select something you have an opinion about

 Your argument will sound bad in case you select the question you have no interest in.

 - Choose a problem you can see both sides of

-Do not be narrow-minded: it is up to you to pick a topic that has two sides just like a coin.
-An opposite problem could be a good idea to discuss in a philosophy work.
+Do not be narrow-minded: it is up to you to pick a topic that has two sides, just like a coin.
+An opposite problem could be a good idea to discuss in a philosophical work.
 View the subject from multiple perspectives to have a stronger case while refuting the opposition.

 The tips above alone could be insufficient to understand how a great title for a philosophy essay should sound.
-We have listed philosophy paper topics to help students with their choices.
+Our write my dissertation service has listed philosophy paper topics to help students with their choices.

 - Reasons why animals inhabit this planet

 - Missions that every man should accomplish during his life